blukatdevelopment/UnchainedWorldsOld/character_creation/classes/diviner.md

 |:--------------|:-----------------------------------|

 ## Skills
-Choose two from the following:
+You are proficient with these skills:
 - Religion
+- Medicine

+You may choose one of the following skills:
 - Persuasion
-- Medicine
 - Insight
 - History
-- Perception

 ## Starting equipment
 - Dagger or mace